Scalekit FAST MCP Integration is now live

 Practical applications of RFC 7662

 Token introspection works well in scenarios where resource servers and AI agents require authoritative, real-time verification of tokens.
+Protected resource calls often require real-time token validation to ensure secure access.
 Here are some common real-world use cases:

 1. Sensitive data access